 Genomic DNA was extracted from a ~2 mm2 flake of preserved blood using the DNeasy Blood and Tissue Kit (Qiagen), following the manufacturer's protocol, with the modification of overnight lysis at 37oC and a final DNA elution volume of 80 μl.
 DNA concentration and purity were quantified using a NanoDrop 8000 Spectrophotometer (ThermoScientific), and DNA integrity was validated by visualization with ethidium bromide after electrophoresis on a 1.2% agarose gel.
 Sex was determined using the molecular method outlined by Griffiths et al. (1998).

-Telomere lengths were measured from 327 samples taken cross-sectionally from birds aged less than twelve months, between 1995 and 2012.
-Of these birds, 81 were nestlings less than two months old (chicks), 118 were aged between two and six months (fledglings), and 128 were aged seven to twelve months (subadults).
-For a subset of first-year birds (n = 83 individuals) we had longitudinal data, with samples from individuals caught both in their first year and then again within two years.
+Telomere lengths were measured from a total of xxx samples.
+Of these 327 samples were crosectional samples from birds aged less than twelve months, between 1995 and 2012.; 81 were nestlings less than two months old (chicks), 118 were aged between two and six months (fledglings), and 128 were aged seven to twelve months (subadults).
+In addition, for a subset of first-year birds (n = 83 individuals) we had longitudinal data, with samples from individuals caught both in their first year and then again within two years.
 We measured absolute telomere quantity per diploid genome for all samples using a quantitative PCR (qPCR) assay (full details in Barrett et al. 2012).

 Statistical analyses

 We performed all analyses using R version 3.0.1 (R Development Core Team 2011).
 Our sampling regime covers 17 years, and temporal variation in rainfall and food availability on Cousin over this period is expected to result in variation in a range of social and environmental variables (Brouwer et al. 2012).
 This makes it difficult to disentangle how spatial and temporal processes differentially affect early-life telomere dynamics.
 To get around this, we separately analysed how variation in early life conditions among and within breeding seasons was related to variation in early life telomere length.